DS: This DSI is

 But I do want to push back, a bit, on your characterization of the “scare tactics” in An Inconvenient Truth.
 You say:

-There have been eras in the planet’s history where carbon and methane have been way higher than anything that could happen in the worst scenarios envisioned, and life survived.
+have been way higher than anything that could happen in the worst scenarios

 And that’s absolutely right – but the concern here isn’t for life on Earth in general, the concern is for the continued viability of a global civilization of 7 billion+ people.
 Life on Earth has come back from far greater insults than global warming (dinosaur-killing asteroid, anyone?), but it takes millennia and results in a radically different planet.
 And while environmentalists get caricatured (and often embrace being thought of) as “tree-huggers,” the vast majority want to keep the planet healthy to keep human civilization healthy.
 They simply recognize that a healthy civilization requires a healthy planet.